prdoyle/bosk/docs/USERS.md

 ##### Reference objects

-A `Reference` is a pointer to a node in the state tree, identified by its path.
+A `Reference` is a pointer to a node in the state tree for a particular bosk, identified by its path.

 `Reference` is one of the most important classes in Bosk.
 It is used in two primary ways: